 Driving in Baja can be a real adventure.
-The fine line that separates adventure from disaster can be just one bad decision or a small lapse in attention to the road.
+The fine line that separates an adventure from a disaster can be just one bad decision or a small lapse in attention to the road.
 You hardly ever see any minor accidents in Baja, most accidents tend to be major.
 Just look at the number of shrines along the road, reminders of the need to pay attention while driving.
 Highway 1 is, in most places, pretty narrow by anyone’s standards.
 Along most of the road, the lack of any shoulder can make for some nervous times.

 Be extra careful while passing another vehicle.
 Be aware of everything around you, look way ahead, and keep an eye on your rear-view mirrors.
 When I approach a vehicle, from behind, to pass, I always check to see if they actually have a mirror glass in their mirror.
 Then, I know that they will be able to see that I would like to pass.
 I also, watch carefully to make sure that they have actually seen me before I make the pass.
 Sometimes, a polite blink of the headlights is in order to make sure they know you are there.

 Use extra care in the mountains and on all curves.
 Large trucks tend to use both sides of the road at times.
 The truck drivers of Baja are usually great drivers and very considerate to oncoming traffic and those who want to pass them.
 There are exceptions to the rule and there are occasions when the good ones will slip up, as can happen anywhere.

 You will undoubtedly notice that a large number of cars and trucks on the road are not in the best state of repair.
 This can sometimes make for erratic driving and other difficulties for the driver.
 Give older cars, and trucks, a little more room than you normally would.
 Note: Before any trip to Baja, make sure that your vehicle is in a good state of repair.